 Eri silk being a natural fiber is hydrophilic in nature.
 It has brilliant air permeability.
 That is to say, it allows the air to pass very well.
 Eri silk is a fabric that helps maintain good air circulation between the skin and the environment, avoiding excess humidity and perspiration.

-8. Is Eri Silk good to wear in hot weather?
+8. Is Eri Silk good to wear in summer?

 Eri silk is hydrophilic in nature and its good absorbency makes it comfortable to wear in all temperatures.
 It is also known as the most absorbing silk compared to Mulberry silk which tends to repel water.